South Asia Subregional Economic Cooperation

 The South Asia Subregional Economic Cooperation (SASEC) Program, set up in 2001, brings together Bangladesh, Bhutan, India, Maldives, Myanmar, Nepal, and Sri Lanka in a project-based partnership to promote regional prosperity by improving cross-border connectivity, boosting trade among member countries, and strengthening regional economic cooperation.
-As of June 2020, SASEC countries have implemented 61 regional projects worth over $13 billion in the energy, transport, trade facilitation, economic corridor development, and information and communications technology (ICT) sectors.
+As of September 2025, SASEC countries have implemented 61 regional projects worth over $23 billion in the energy, transport, trade facilitation, economic corridor development, information and communications technology (ICT), health, and tourism sectors.
 The Manila, Philippines-based Asian Development Bank (ADB) serves as the Secretariat for the SASEC member countries.

 Background

 South Asia is one of the least economically integrated regions in the world and has much to gain from developing and expanding regional transport networks and energy links.

-South Asia’s intraregional trade is considerably lower than in other regions.
+South Asia's intraregional trade is considerably lower than in other regions.
 In 2010, trade between South Asian countries accounted for only 4.3% of the region's total trade.
 This is partly because transport systems in South Asia have been developed with primarily national priorities in mind, rather than with a view to boosting trade by improving cross-border connectivity.

 As a result, the region has invested insufficiently in critical infrastructure, and cross-border trading systems suffer from a lack of uniformity and compatibility.
 Other barriers also hold back trade between South Asia countries, such as limited transit arrangements, lack of automated customs procedures, and lengthy administration procedures.